 - Swiss chard (also a favorite for the same reason as the kale)

-- Bell peppers – choose as many colors as you can; orange, green, red, yellow, purple…
+- Bell pepper – choose as many colors as you can; orange, green, red, yellow, purple.

 - Broccoli – blanch for the best color

 - Carrots – carrots come in a rainbow of colors these days.
 Use a nice variety.

 - Cauliflower – blanch to help it stay white

 - Green onions